chappyhome/codelifelab/README.md

 ## License

-Please see the [LICENSE](LICENSE) file for more information about project owners, usage rights, and more.
+Please see the <!--[LICENSE](LICENSE)--> file for more information about project owners, usage rights, and more.